hexagoncircle/scrollspy-nav/README.md

 - The marker element is configurable through CSS custom properties (or directly with CSS, go nuts).
 - If an active menu item overflows the viewport horizontally, it will be scrolled into view when its related section is visible.

-This currently exists as a [WebC](https://www.11ty.dev/docs/languages/webc/) component for use in 11ty projects.
-However, the component `script` and `style` rules can be ported separately into any project.
+This currently exists as a [WebC](https://www.11ty.dev/docs/languages/webc/) component for use in 11ty + WebC projects.

 ## Example